SBbot1/dify-test/CONTRIBUTING.md

 Check the [installation FAQ](https://docs.dify.ai/getting-started/faq/install-faq) for a list of common issues and steps to troubleshoot.

-### 5. Visit dify in your browser
+### 5. VisitSuperBotin your browser

 To validate your set up, head over to [http://localhost:3000](http://localhost:3000) (the default, or your self-configured URL and port) in your browser.
-You should now see Dify up and running.
+You should now seeSuperBotup and running.

 ## Developing